 Blood pressure equipment and medication.
 Photo credit: Stevepb / Pixabay

-Which health professionals can perform medical exam
+Which health professionals can perform a medical exam

-Applicant must see a doctor on the list of panel physicians.
+The applicant must see a doctor on the list of panel physicians.
 Doctors or medical clinics whose names are not allowed to take the medical exam for Canadian immigration purposes.

 That being said, the panel physician doesn’t make the final decision about his or her medical test results.
 An appropriate Canadian government agency makes that decision.
 In case there’s a problem with an applicant’s medical exam, Canadian authorities will contact him or her.